Rebbe Nachman of Breslav says:

 Ritual without Spirit is “unnatural,” too, like believing in a body without a soul; recognizing a person by his/her appearance only, without acknowledging his/her unique personality.

-A robot could pray just as well as a person who says the words alone; who stands, sits, sings or is silent when indicated, but without any sense of personal meaning.
+A robot could pray just as well as a person who only says the words; who stands, sits, sings or is silent when indicated, but without any sense of personal meaning.

 Let us then consider deeply and repeatedly: The “material” is only the outward expression of the “spiritual.”